 Once you decide enough time has passed, create a 1:1 solution of white vinegar and water in a spray bottle.
 Spray across your oven’s interior while again avoiding the heat or gas elements.

 The ensuing chemical reaction between the white vinegar and baking soda will further loosen any stubborn grime and make it child’s play to remove.
+While mixing soda and vinegar renders them useless in most cases, in this case, it works.

 All you have to do now is wait for another 15 minutes and then wipe everything off with a damp cloth (while again, you guessed it – avoid the heating or gas elements).